Key takeaways

 Does Blue Cross Blue Shield cover Freestyle Libre?

-According to Abbott, the Libre systems are covered by more than 95% of commercial insurance plans.
-What’s more, Abbott notes that a prior authorization approval can result in a savings of over 50% on the cost of Libre 3 Plus or Libre 2 Plus sensors.
+According to Abbott, the Libre systems are covered by more than 95% of commercial insurance plans, and most covered patients pay $0 to $20 per month for sensors.
+What’s more, Abbott notes that a prior authorization approval could lead to savings of over 50% on the cost of Libre 3 Plus or Libre 2 Plus sensors.

 Coverage may depend on various factors such as: